-Field Trips is a funding category that helps engineering students subsidize travel-related expenses for non-curricular, student-run field trips both within Canada and abroad.
+Field Trips is a funding sub-category falls under Travel & Conferences.
+The funds help engineering students subsidize travel-related expenses for non-curricular, student-run field trips both within Canada and abroad.

 This project took place in Puerto Vallarta, Jal .
 Mexico in February 2017 and included both educational and outreach elements.
 Students toured both water treatment and wastewater treatment facilities with SEAPAL Vallarta.
 Students also participated in a presentation at a local high school, El Instituto Anglo de Puerto Vallarta.